 Dr. Williams is the Director of Interventional Oncology and Immunotherapy at the Williams Cancer Institute, where he has been advancing the use of intra-tumoral immunotherapy.
 He is also an adjunct professor at Case Western Reserve University in Cleveland, Ohio, where he is helping to further cutting-edge research.
 In addition, he is actively involved in private research combining numerous different immunotherapy agents for image-guided intra-tumoral injection covering almost all cancer types.
-He lives part-time in Atlanta, Georgia and Mexico City, Mexico.
+He lives in Mexico City, Mexico.
 To learn more about Dr. Williams and his clinic, visit www.WilliamsCancerInstitute.com.

 Committed to further advance research in intra-tumoral immunotherapy and help those who are struggling financially to cover medical care, Dr. Williams is donating all proceeds from the book “The Immunotherapy Revolution” to the Williams Cancer Foundation.
 For more information on this non-profit organization, please visit www.WilliamsCancerFoundation.org.